siliconcompiler/siliconcompiler/README.md

 ## Remote Compilation

-To simplify tool installation and job scheduling, SiliconCompiler also supports a "-remote" option, which directs the compiler to send all steps to a remote server for processing.
+To simplify tool installation and job scheduling, SiliconCompiler supports a "-remote" option, which directs the compiler to send all steps to a remote server for processing.
 The -remote option relies on a credentials file located at ~/.sc/credentials on Linux or macOS, or at C:\Users\USERNAME\\.sc\credentials on Windows.

 ```bash
 sc hello.v -remote